 Valley of Fire is located 50 miles northeast of Las Vegas, at an elevation of 1,320–3,009 feet.

-It abuts the Lake Mead National Recreation Area on the east at the Virgin River confluence.
-It lies in a 4 x 6-mile basin.
+Located within a 4 x 6 mile basin, it abuts the Lake Mead National Recreation Area on the east at the Virgin River confluence.

 How to Get to the Valley of Fire

 Depending on your starting point, the Valley of Fire is approximately a one hour drive from Las Vegas.
 From Las Vegas, take I-15N to exit 75 to merge onto the Valley of Fire Road.